-However, when you have multiple units of count (i.e. multi-level) you only have the option to match based on unique identifiers.
+However, when you have multiple units of count (i.e. multi-level and you have correctly filled in the Units of Count) you only have the option to match based on unique identifiers.
 That is, how the parent source will be linked to the child source.

 Harmoni will ask you to select the primary or parent sources' identifier as well as the secondary or child sources.
 Harmoni will then match the records based on this identifier.

 - A unique common identifier must exist across the sources.

 - Can be either a measure (numeric) or verbatim (text), but it must be the same type across the sources you want to append.